MythicGaming5900/me-help-ooc-commands/README.md

 How To Install

-1. Just drop and drag the mecommand folder into your resource folder into your resource folder in your server.
+1. Just drop and drag the me-help-ooc-commands-master folder into your resource folder into your resource folder in your server.
-2. After you complete that open your server.cfg and do the follow: start mecommand
+2. After you complete that open your server.cfg and do the follow: start me-help-ooc-commands-master
 3. After this start your server up and it will work!
 ----------------------------------------------------------------------------------------------------------------